-Google is one of the most prominent companies in the world, especially on the Internet; everyone knows what it is and nearly everyone uses its services in some fashion.
-A fascinating story involving a misspelling of the word “googol” and the quintessential startup-in-a-Silicon-Valley-garage narrative, Google’s rise to the top is due to good ole’ fashioned innovation.
+Google is one of the most prominent companies in the world, especially on the Internet; Google’s rise to the top is due to good ole’ fashioned innovation.
 Rather than ranking searched results by how many times search terms appeared on the page (the strategy of most search engines at the time), Google was a search engine technology that ranked search results based on the number of pages, and importance of those pages, that linked back to the original site (Page, et al., 1999).

-Just as there are many elements that contribute to a company’s success, there are many components that assure a user’s successful experience with a system.
+There are many components that assure a user’s successful experience with a system.
 Over time, UX and human factors professionals have compiled various principles that, when correctly incorporated into a system, lead to a strong user experience.
-If we inspect a few of these principles a little bit closer, I think we will see that Google has masterfully accomplished this.
+Google has masterfully accomplished this.

 Google’s algorithms may not be simple, but its homepage is.
-And according to 14th century super-smart-guy William Occam, simpler usually means better.
+And according to William Occam, simpler usually means better.

 Google’s main search page is quite barren actually, and it always has been.
 With the exception of the occasional celebratory Google Doodles, we can nearly always bet on the classic blue, red, yellow, and green Google logo and one search bar.
 As far as an Internet search goes, that’s about it.

-What does this mean for us users?
-The perceived simplicity of Google is important because not only is the site aesthetically pleasing, it allows the user to focus on the task at hand.
-There aren’t any useless advertisements or content-rich space to distract us from getting the job done.
-As hopefully most people know, the human attention span and working memory capacity is absolutely extraordinary.
-What many people don’t know, however, is that our working memory capacities can be degraded by even the smallest details without our conscious awareness.
-Amazing in some regards, but limited.
+What does this mean for users?
+Not only is the site aesthetically pleasing, but it also allows the user to focus on the task at hand.
+There aren’t useless advertisements or content-rich space to distract users from getting the job done.
+While the human attention span is an extraordinary thing, human working memory can be degraded by even the smallest of details.
+Amazing in some regards, but limited in others.

 The key is distraction.
 Advertisements and heaps of actual content can make the user’s interaction with the site more complicated than it needs to be.
-While Facebook, Yahoo, Wikipedia, and YouTube all have very busy pages, Google holds onto that white space for dear life; it remains crucial for users to focus on what’s important in their website experience.
+While other popular sites like Facebook, Yahoo, Wikipedia, and YouTube have very busy pages, Google holds onto that white space for dear life; it remains crucial for users to focus on what’s important in their website experience.

 Accessibility and Adaptability

-An accessible design is one that not only caters to various personas but also demonstrates strong adaptability when the unanticipated comes along.
+Accessible design is one that not only caters to various personas but also demonstrates strong adaptability when the unanticipated comes along.
 Internet users worldwide enter search terms with varying levels of literacy, education, and language; widespread usage brings with it an abundance of diversity.
-It’s up to Google to figure out exactly what each user needs (and find a solution) based on a few words typed into a search bar.
-This is a tough job, but Google does it really well.
+It is up to Google to deliver helpful results based on a few words typed into a search bar.
+It is a tough job, but Google does it very well.

-I think most of us know that search engine algorithms just don’t work like that.
-But here’s the plot twist, Google will undoubtedly find you the answer either way.
+Of course, search engine algorithms just don’t work like that.
+But Google will undoubtedly find the answer either way.
 (Note: this Easy Bake Oven example totally worked).
 Here we are, typing in full-on sentences to a machine and Google says “No problem, dude.”

 We can see that I had typed “jacob nielsen” in the search bar.
 Because this is the incorrect spelling of Jakob Nielsen’s first name, Google provided a few suggestions just underneath the bar.
 Similarly, even though I did not click on any of Google’s suggestions and pressed “Search” anyway, Google went ahead and displayed the results for what should have been the correct spelling.
 The job got done despite the user’s error.
 Google then offers an option: “Show results for [correctly spelled query]” or “Search instead for [whatever the hell you typed in]” just in case you entered the query in correctly the first time around.